LivePersonInc/knowledge-center-archive/_release/June 2020/week-of-june-15th.md

 In addition to Intent Discovery & Optimization, version 1.3 of Intent Analyzer also improves the information architecture, surfacing new header links for ease of navigation throughout the application, and fixes an issue timezone handling in the date picker

 Custom Starter Packs can now be generated from historical chat transcripts as well as messaging transcripts.
-A minimum of 200K chat messages is required, but now brands who have recently migrated to messaging can utilize their chat history to automatically build out their own initial initial Intent taxonomy.
+A minimum of 200K chat messages is required, but now brands who have recently migrated to messaging can utilize their chat history to automatically build out their own initial Intent taxonomy.

 In order for a brand user to begin reclassifying utterances via the Intent Analyzer Discovery feature, they must have at least one of the following permissions:
 - Conversation Builder: Administrator